haondt/blog/content/projects/five-letters.md

 And there you have it, 538 possible combinations, computed in just over 4 minutes.
 Using numpy throughout the whole program and optimizing the number of comparisons during the alphabetical pruning could speed it up a bit, but I already hit my 5 minute goal so this is left as an exercise for the reader.
 You can find my completed code [here](https://github.com/haondt/five-letters).

 Moving everything to a language with actual 32 bit integers and contiguous arrays could speed things up too.
 I could probably get it under 1 minute, but as it is I'm happy with what I've come up with.
-How fast can you solve the problem?
-See if you can beat my solution.
+I'd definitely recommend trying your hand at finding your own solution.